Mara language

-The Mara (Tlosaih) languages belong to the Kuki-Chin branch of the Sino-Tibetan language family.
+The Mara (Tlosai) languages belong to the Kuki-Chin branch of the Sino-Tibetan language family.
 The speakers of the languages are also known as Mara (Tlosais).

 Mara is a recognised language in the Mara Autonomous District Council (MADC) school curriculum.
 Mara is a compulsory subject for all schools up to class VII (middle school) under the Board of School Education, MADC.

-Demographics

-Population: 56,574 in Saiha district, Mizoram, India (2011), 37,000 in Burma (2007).